-On Thursday, November 14, 2019, Jodi Piacenti was honored with Perry’s August 2019 Daisy Award for Extraordinary Nursing.
+On Thursday, November 14, 2019, Jodi Piacenti was honored with Perry’s quarterly Daisy Award for Extraordinary Nursing.
 Jodi was surprised with the award in the Perry Memorial Hospital Park Avenue Café at a gathering among her co-workers, family and friends.
 The Daisy Award is awarded quarterly to a Perry nurse in deep appreciation and admiration of compassionate care.

 Jodi said, “Growing up I had a role model in my mother, Terre Merkley.
 Living with a nurse you learn about a nurse’s day at the dinner table.
 I knew I wanted to help people heal.”
 Her mother influenced Jodi to become a CNA during high school with the goal to one day provide patient care.
 Jodi said, “Mom said it can be a love/hate relationship and she wanted me to make an informed decision.
 I loved it.”

 She obtained an RN degree from Illinois Valley Community College right out of high school.
 As Jodi went through nursing school, she became intrigued with patient care from the start to finish of their treatment.

 Jodi began her career in the early 90’s as pediatric nurse.
 In 1998 she switched to Ambulatory Care and has provided skilled nursing care to thousands of patients.
 Jodi has always had a goal of advancing her nursing skills, so in 2017, she became a certified PICC line nurse.
 The PICC line makes treatment faster and less painful for patients who have to receive IV treatments on a regular basis, so they don’t have to be “stuck” over and over.